Occupy Ottawa: Second global day of action

 On November 17, Occupy Ottawa activists held simultaneous marches on four key and politically charged Ottawa landmarks.
 One group marched on the Human Rights Monument to highlight the movement's unequivocal commitment to human rights.
 The second marched on Sparks Street Mall, Ottawa's corporate and media hub.
 The group sought to restate the Occupy movement's expressed stance against unfettered corporate greed, growing economic inequality and the perceived mainstream media collusion with the dominant political and economic forces.

 The third group targeted two landmarks.
-First, it marched on the city's Novotel Hotel to protest the hotel's efforts to squash workers' rights too unionize.
+First, it marched on the city's Novotel Hotel to protest the hotel's efforts to squash workers' rights to unionize.
 From there, the group marched through the Rideau Centre, the Byward Market.
 It finally converged on the United States Embassy on Sussex Drive to express solidarity with Occupy Wall Street, and protest the eviction and police brutality the movement faced at the time.

 Later, the three groups later converged on Parliament Hill.